Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Let's think about a more complex type, like an email.

-Using built in types, we just create a validator and call it done:
+Using built-in types, we just create a validator and call it done:

 ```rust
 fn is_valid_email_address<S>(email: S) -> bool